 In 1984, a third subsidiary, N.J.
 Transit Mercer, Inc., was created and assumed operations of bus service in the Trenton/Mercer County area.
 In 1992, all three subsidiaries were combined.

-Today, N.J.
-Transit is the nation’s largest statewide public transportation system providing more than 752,600 daily trips on 240 bus routes, two light rail lines and 11 commuter rail lines.
+As of July 2017, N.J.
+Transit is the nation’s largest statewide public transportation system providing more than 928,600 daily trips on 871 bus, three light rail and 11 commuter rail lines.

 It is the third largest transit system in the country with 163 rail stations, 28 light rail stations and more than 17,000 bus stops linking major points in New Jersey, New York and Philadelphia.